Plant Cultivation

 • Does Wandering Jew need full sun?

-Like many other indoor plants, Wandering Jew prefer bright, indirect light but can tolerate some direct sunlight.
+Like many other indoor plants, Wandering Jew prefers bright, indirect light but can tolerate some direct sunlight.
 While it can thrive in partial shade, providing it with a few hours of morning or evening sunlight can enhance its vibrancy and encourage more robust growth.
 However, intense, prolonged exposure to direct sunlight, especially during the hottest part of the day, may lead to leaf burn.

 author-avatar